oceanprotocol/list-purgatory/README.md

 entity (Participant/Asset) within a given context.
 The lifetime of an Identifier is permanent.
 It may be used as a reference to an entity well beyond the lifetime of the entity it identifies or of any naming authority involved in the assignment of its name.
 Reuse of an Identifier for a different entity is forbidden.
-Attributes will be derived from existing identities as shown in the IAM Framework.
+Attributes will be derived from existing identities, as shown in the IAM Framework.

 Gaia-X itself enables fine-grained access control-based attribute evaluation.
 Attributes will be derived from the metadata, Self-Descriptions and runtime contexts (e.g., user Identity and associated properties).

 Gaia-X will not implement central access control mechanisms for Assets or Resources.
 The responsibility stays with the Provider.
-However, Gaia-X will provide a standardized query API which enables the Provider and Consumer to query and verify the Identity and Self-Description of the respective other party.
+However, Gaia-X will provide a standardized query API that enables the Provider and Consumer to query and verify the Identity and Self-Description of the respective other parties.